Reality TV star helps 4th-tier Crawley cause FA Cup shock - WHIZ News

-Sat on an upturned bucket next to the touchline, Marcelo Bielsa stared at the ground after seeing his Leeds team concede yet another goal in the latest big shock in the FA Cup.
+Sat on an upturned bucket next to the touchline, Marcelo Bielsa stared at the ground after seeing his Leeds team concede a third goal in another stunning result in the FA Cup.

-For the widely admired Argentine coach, it’s played three, lost three in the famous old club competition.
+For the widely admired Argentine coach, his record in the famous old competition couldn’t be any worse: played three, lost three.

+And, rather embarrassingly, the latest defeat was administered by a fourth-tier team containing a reality TV star making his debut in professional soccer.

-Fourth-tier Crawley caused a major upset on Sunday, beating Leeds 3-0 to make a mockery of the 62-place gap between the teams in English football’s pyramid.
+Crawley caused a major upset on Sunday, beating Premier League team Leeds 3-0 to make a mockery of the 62-place gap between the clubs in English football’s pyramid.

+“He was very complimentary afterward,” Crawley manager John Yems said of Bielsa, “but I suppose when you lose 3-0, you can’t be anything but.”

+Summing up the so-called “magic of the FA Cup” — a phrase often trotted out at the third-round stage of the competition when the country’s biggest teams enter — was the sight of Mark Wright coming on for Crawley as a late substitute.

-Among the players featuring for Crawley, which is in sixth place in League Two, was British reality TV star Mark Wright, who has taken part in TV shows “The Only Way Is Essex,” “I’m A Celebrity…Get Me Out Of Here!” and “Strictly Come Dancing.”
-He joined Crawley last month on a non-contract basis.
+The 33-year-old Wright has taken part in reality TV shows “The Only Way Is Essex,” “I’m A Celebrity…Get Me Out Of Here!” and “Strictly Come Dancing” but has continued to pursue his dream of becoming a soccer player, and joined Crawley last month on a non-contract basis in a move that is being documented in a BBC program.

+For some, Wright’s late showing summed up a triumph of perseverance.
+For others, it simply capped a humiliating day for Leeds and Bielsa.

+Among the scorers for Crawley was Nick Tsaroulla, who was released by Tottenham after being involved in a car crash in 2017 that led to him being out of football for a year.
+After some time at Brentford, Tsaroulla is making his way in the game at Crawley and was in tears after the full-time whistle having scored his first senior goal.

-There were no such problems for Chelsea and Manchester City, who dealt much better with lower-league opposition — albeit at home.
+There were no such fairy tales in the games involving Chelsea and Manchester City, who dealt much better with lower-league opposition — albeit at home.

 Timo Werner scored for the first time in 13 games to help Chelsea to a 4-0 win over fourth-tier Morecambe.
 Kai Havertz, another Germany international struggling for form, also netted at Stamford Bridge.